 In previous years, giving advice for winter travel usually meant suggesting ways to avoid germs and staying well.
-While that’s still important in 2021 (Covid is still among us), advice tends more toward alleviating stress if you have to cancel or rebook a flight for any reason.
+While that’s still important, this year advice tends more toward alleviating stress if you have to cancel or rebook a flight for any reason.

 Weather, which is unpredictable when flights have been booked weeks or months in advance, is a huge culprit for causing flight delays or cancellations.
 That can be especially troublesome if a flight has multiple stops, which means more opportunities for something to go wrong.
 Combine that with fewer flights routed through many airports, and you can be faced with a huge hassle to get to your destination—or to get home after your visit.

 I actually booked and later cancelled a flight with multiple stops and ungodly travel times to Michigan in early December because I didn’t want to take a chance, and that was even before the holiday travel season officially began.
 Airlines are still not fully staffed and may not have adequate resources to service increased travel demands.

 If you are scheduled to fly during winter months (and especially around the holidays) here are some tips that might help if your flight is delayed, cancelled, or rerouted.

 --If your flight isn’t booked yet, use a credit card that provides travel insurance.
 Check your card to be sure of coverage, including for flights affected by severe weather.
 Additional costs incurred during a delay, such as meals or accommodations, may also be covered.
 If your credit card does not provide travel insurance, major airlines generally offer insurance coverage at the time of booking.
 Either that or purchasing separate travel insurance could be a good investment for getting a refund if a storm interrupts your trip.

 --Book a direct flight, if possible.
 If not, are there stops at destinations less likely to be affected by bad weather?
 Of course, that’s not always possible to predict, but it’s still good to think about when scheduling.